MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ### Copy after selection is made

 When this is set to `true`, a selection is immediately copied to your clipboard upon creation.
-Right clicking will always paste in this case.
+The right-click on your mouse will always paste in this case.
 When it's set to `false`, the selection persists and awaits further action.
-Right clicking will copy the selection.
+Using your mouse to right-click will copy the selection.

 **Property name:** `copyOnSelect`